1Congenital Diaphragmatic Hernia: Information

 Neither the results of a randomized trial with 34 patients nor the CDH registry demonstrate a survival benefit for the late prenatal administration of steroids.45 Since the reported series of patients are small, further data may be needed to resolve this.

 A discussion of outcomes necessitates a focus upon the anatomic and physiologic changes which define this condition and its outcome.
-These include pulmonary hypoplasia and cardiovascular changes, most importantly the pulmonary vascular changes leading to pulmonary hypertension.
-Outcome can be viewed from the perspectives of: associated anomalies, position of the liver within the fetal chest, site of the defect, the degree of lung hypoplasia as measured by 2-D ultrasound, 3-D ultrasound, and fetal MRI.
+These include pulmonary hypoplasia and cardiovascular changes, and most importantly, the pulmonary vascular changes leading to pulmonary hypertension.
+Outcome can be viewed from the perspectives o associated anomalies, position of the liver within the fetal chest, site of the defect, and the degree of lung hypoplasia as measured by 2-D ultrasound, 3-D ultrasound, and fetal MRI.
 Outcome can also depend on antenatal detection, case selection, timing of delivery, delivery in a tertiary center, and the presence of treatment protocols.
 Predictions of outcome can be based upon lung volume and/or vascular indices, particularly of the pulmonary arteries.
-Finally, long-term outcome is important to discuss.
+Finally, long term outcome is important to discuss.

 Overall Outcome in CDH

 Ascertainment of true outcome in CDH is difficult due to spontaneous loss and termination of pregnancies as well as variations in case selection and antenatal and neonatal care.46 In a population-based study of 116 cases of CDH, 61% were live born and 52% of those survived beyond 1 year of age, while 32% of CDH infants overall survived beyond one year of age.
 47 Termination of pregnancies occurred in 33% and 3% suffered spontaneous abortion while 3% were stillborn.
-In another study of 88 cases of CDH, 83% survived to discharge and survival was greater at high volume care centers compared to low-volume care centers.48
+In another study of 88 cases of CDH, 83% survived to discharge.
+Survival was greater at high volume care centers compared to low volume care centers.48

 Liver Position and Outcome